FJsRepo/RDLCM/README.md

 ## About RDLCM
 Regional-Division Local Contrast Measure (RDLCM) is specially designed for the infrared small dim targets detection appearing near the SSL.
-This code aims to reproduce the results of RDLCM in our paper, the infrared images are included in ./data/, and the trained model for sea-sky line detection is included in ./experiments/Horizon/models.
+This code aims to reproduce the results of RDLCM in our paper, Download the datasets [here](https://drive.google.com/file/d/1g9x0jbV7yjp7qeEcxOHHzufkZHCrYk16/view?usp=sharing), and unzip them in ./data/., and the trained model for sea-sky line detection is included in ./experiments/Horizon/models.

 ## About the dataset